This Spirulina Smoothie is a thick nourishing green smoothie to start the day with 12 grams of plant-based protein, iron, and vitamins.

 - Spirulina powder – you can use blue spirulina or green spirulina.
 Both have very similar properties.

-- Maple syrup – this is optional, but if you love your smoothie sweet, add a touch of maple syrup or a pinch of stevia powder to avoid the added sugar.
+- Maple syrup – Maple syrup is optional, but if you love your smoothie sweet, add a touch of maple syrup or a pinch of stevia powder to avoid the added sugar.

 - Vanilla extract